Montreal Screwjob: Bret Hart's departure from the WWF

-At the time of the screwjob, Bret Hart was a 14-year veteran of the World Wrestling Federation (WWF), having got his first break in the promotion in the 1980s as one-half of the Hart Foundation tag team with his brother-in-law Jim Neidhart and manager Jimmy Hart.
-After the team had two reigns as the WWF Tag Team Champions – splitting from Jimmy Hart and becoming heroes between reigns – Hart then achieved tremendous success as a singles performer in the 1990s, twice taking the Intercontinental Heavyweight Championship, and then winning the WWF Championship five times.
-Between his third and fourth reigns, Hart took a seven-month leave of absence from the company after WrestleMania XII, during which he considered contract offers from both the WWF and its rival, World Championship Wrestling (WCW).
-In October 1996, Hart declined a three-year, $8.4 million offer from WCW, instead opting to sign an unprecedented 20-year deal offered by Vince McMahon, which promised to make him the highest-paid wrestler in the WWF and secure him a major role with WWF management following his retirement.
+At the time of the Montreal Screwjob, Bret Hart was a 14-year veteran of the WWF (now WWE), having got his first break in the promotion in the 1980s as one-half of The Hart Foundation, a tag team with his brother-in-law Jim Neidhart and manager Jimmy Hart (no relation).
+After the team had two reigns as the WWF Tag Team Champions – splitting from Jimmy Hart and becoming heroes between reigns – Hart then achieved tremendous success as a singles performer in the 1990s, twice taking the WWF Intercontinental Championship, and then winning the WWF Championship five times.

+Between his third and fourth reigns, Hart took a seven-month leave of absence after WrestleMania XII, during which he considered contract offers from both the WWF and rival promotion WCW.
+In October 1996, Hart declined a three-year, $8.4 million offer from WCW, instead opting to sign an unprecedented twenty-year deal offered by WWF owner Vince McMahon, who promised to make him the highest-paid wrestler in the promotion and secure him a major role with the company's management following his retirement.
 Both Hart and the WWF saw the contract as an expression of mutual loyalty.

-By mid-1997, however, the WWF was facing financial difficulties due to stiff competition from WCW, which had become the largest professional wrestling promotion in the United States.
-At the same time, McMahon was planning to make the WWF a publicly traded company (even though the WWF would not go public until 1999), a move which required him to minimize any long-term financial commitments.
+By mid-1997, the WWF was facing financial difficulties due to stiff competition from WCW, which had become the largest professional wrestling promotion in the USA.
+At the same time, McMahon was planning an initial public offering to make the WWF a publicly traded company (even though the promotion would not go public until 1999), a move which required him to minimize any long-term financial commitments.